 Life Is A Good Place is the payoff, putting Click squarely in the upper echelon musically and lyrically.
 From its radio perfect songs to the sparse stories taken from real life, it leaves you filled with hope and a new respect for the human condition.

 Fast forward to 2013.
 After four previous records and literally hundreds of gigs on the road, Click’s latest single, Baptize Me Over Elvis Presley’s Grave, went to #9 and stayed in the top 10 for the entire month of October, 2013.
 The music video is on CMT and is a viral share online.

 In 2014, Danny became a regular guest at Grateful Dead legend Phil Lesh’s club, Terrapin Crossroads and released a ripping live CD, ‘Danny Click & the Hell Yeahs! ~ Captured LIVE!’

-In April 2015, Danny and band finished a brand new studio album with legendary producer Jim Scott (Tom Petty, Rolling Stones, Wilco, Lucinda Williams, etc.) which we be released in Sept. and promises to kick it up a serious notch.
+In April 2015, Danny and band finished a brand new studio album with legendary producer Jim Scott (Tom Petty, Rolling Stones, Wilco, Lucinda Williams, etc.) which was released worldwide on Sept.
+18, and is still on radio charts and DJ playlists across the country.

 The title track reached #1 on Indie Country radio in June 2016.

 Hell Yeah indeed.

 “Click’s new album, ‘Holding up the Sun’, reinforces the fact that